shigeyukey/shige-addons-wiki/src/AnkiTerminator/anki_terminator_00.md

 ![alt text](../images/AnkiTorminator/auto-read-aloud.png)<br>

-#### Change AI
-  *  Click to change the AI.
+ 1.  **Change AI:**  Click to change the AI.
-#### Auto Send Pronpts
-  *  Automatically sends prompts when card answer is shown and when Pronpts button is pressed.
+ 1.  **Auto Send Pronpts:**  Automatically sends prompts when card answer is shown and when Pronpts button is pressed.
-####  Auto-read aloud (for ChatGPT only)
-   * The ChatGPT read aloud button is automatically pressed after the text is generated.
+ 1.  **Auto-read aloud (for ChatGPT only):** The ChatGPT read aloud button is automatically pressed after the text is generated.
 This feature may break if the ChatGPT website changes, please contact me if it does not work.
-#### Field Name
-  * The text of the field used in prompts is automatically inputted.
+ 1.  **Field Name:**  The text of the field used in prompts is automatically inputted.
-  * **Right click:**  You can enter text in this box by right-clicking.
+      1. **Right click:**  You can enter text in this box by right-clicking.
-    * Select text in Anki -> Right click -> Chat GPT
+      1. Select text in Anki -> Right click -> Chat GPT
-####  Pronpts Buttons
-  * Input prompts into ChatGPT.
+ 1. **Pronpts Buttons:** Input prompts into ChatGPT.
 Optionally customizable.
-####  Option
-  * Open the Options dialog.
+ 1. **Option :** Open the Options dialog.

 <br>